MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 - Support for video capture isn't available in the June release and is **planned**
 - During sign-in, Remote Assist will try to automatically select the first environment the user has access to with the Remote Assist app installed.
 If the user has access to more than one environment with the Remote Assist app installed, the desired environment can be set by selecting **Settings** > **Links** > **Switch Dynamics Instance**.
 - Fields such as Account, Product, Category, and asset hierarchy are not visible in the HoloLens.
 Overtime we will add more support for relevant fields in the Remote Assist client apps.
+- The snapshot tool has been replaced with the Asset Capture capabilities.
+Select an asset from the **Assets** tab and use the camera tool to take photos.
+You can re-enable the snapshot tool by turning off the Asset Capture feature from **Settings**.

 ### Entity reference

 Asset Capture uses several entities stored in Common Data Model:

 - **Customer Asset**: the individual asset.
 This entity is also used in Dynamics 365 Field Service and Connected Field Service.
-Find more information about this entity here: [msdyn_customerasset EntityType](https://docs.microsoft.com/dynamics365/customer-engagement/web-api/msdyn_customerasset?view=dynamics-ce-odata-9)
+More info: [msdyn_customerasset EntityType](https://docs.microsoft.com/dynamics365/customer-engagement/web-api/msdyn_customerasset?view=dynamics-ce-odata-9)
 - **Customer Asset Category**: a way to describe a group of similar assets.
 - **Customer Asset Attachment**: a media artifact captured in HoloLens of a single asset.
 - **Account**: the customer account where the asset currently exists.